-The first FWT tournament was held in Switzerland in 1996, and its scale has expanded along with the growing number of freeride fans.
-It is now recognized as the only and largest freeride global tour in the world.
+The FWT Qualifier/Junior, a subsidiary of the Freeride World Tour (FWT), the pinnacle competition for top-level freeriders worldwide, will kick off in Japan as the 2025 TOYO TIRES FWT JAPAN SERIES.
+The FWT held its first competition in Switzerland in 1996, and its scale has expanded along with the growing number of freeride fans.
+Currently, it is recognized as the world's only and largest freeride world tour.

 By the way, the top image is the key visual for the 2024-2025 season.
 The colorful lines and spray paints express the idea that when each line drawn by the snow artists (riders) is completed by the final rider, the event itself will be completed as a work of art